 These ways will help to minimize the risk of customers leave your online store without finishing their purchases due to wasting time registering and logging in your site.

 Long and confusing steps are the key factors affecting checkout process’s smooth, which can annoy customers and contribute to a poor experience, resulting in 28% of shoppers abandoning their carts.
 To tackle this issue, you can eliminate unnecessary fields in checkout to speed up the checkout process.
 The more you can simplify the process and reduce the number of steps a customer has to go through to checkout, the higher the chance they complete their purchases.

 Depending on what you sell in your store, you may not need half of the default fields in the WooCommerce checkout.
 For example, if you sell downloadable products or digital downloads, you don’t need the shipping section, and can omit it out of your store.

 To edit the default checkout page, you need to dive in code so you have to have certain knowledge about coding and programming.
 However, if you don’t want to touch in code, you can try another alternative solution which is Checkout Field Editor extension, providing you with an interface to add, edit, and remove default sections such as the billing and shipping shown on your WooCommerce checkout page.
 To use this plugin, you can start at $49.

 6. Offer Multiple Payment Methods, including the popular & regional Payment Gateways

 Payment methods are another key reason that causes clients to abandon their shopping carts.
-This is why conversion experts always recommend adding multiple payment methods to reduce cart abandonment.
+This is why conversion experts always recommend adding multiple payment methods such as Google Pay, and Apple Pay to reduce cart abandonment.